 The Postmates app: John finds that the Postmates app is a bit harder to use because information is separated and hidden behind a series of menus and buttons that aren’t always intuitive.
 The app makes you press more buttons — for instance, you have to tap to check off every item in the order list.
 DoorDash doesn’t make you do that.

 Unlike DoorDash, Postmates has an in-app map that shows you at a glance where the pickup is and where the drop-off is.
 John likes that.
 The in-app map also shows you a suggested route, but he usually ends up using a route fetched from Google Maps instead of relying on the suggested route.
-In the in-app map, other jobs that you accept during the current job show up on the map as dots, which is a good way to keep track of what’s next.
+In the in-app map, other orders that you accept during the current order show up on the map as dots, which is a good way to keep track of what’s next.

 Winner: The DoorDash app.
 Even without an in-app map, the cleaner, simpler design makes it easier to use.
 The batching feature is better executed and you don’t have to continuously tap buttons.

-Which app is busier?
+Which Company is Better?

 I asked John to tell me overall how he felt about each company.
 He said that both have pretty responsive support systems that resolve issues with orders really quickly.
 Both provide phone support, but Postmates is phasing that out and it could mean that problems become harder to deal with.